senior-sigan/docker-latex/README.md

 You can use any other latex commands if you know how.

-Also you can copy scripts from `bin/` folder to you `/usr/local/bin` on the system.
-So for example jupyter-notebook will work.
+Also, you can copy scripts from `bin/` folder to you `/usr/local/bin` on the system.
+So, for example, jupyter-notebook will work.

 ### Notes

-The image assumes that your latex files, styles and extra files are located in some directory and you run script described above from this location.
+The image assumes that your latex files, styles, and extra files are located in some directory and you run script described above from this location.

 # Image Variants

 ## `sigan/latex:latest`

 This is default image with preinstalled and configured TexLive package.
-Latex extras, science packages and common fonts are included.
-Only english and russian language packs are installed.
+Latex extras, science packages, and common fonts are included.
+Only English and Russian language packs are installed.
 There is also PSCyr fonts.

 # Supported Docker versions